alexdesiqueira/fcn_microct/README.md

 ## Training a neural network

 After downloading Larson et al's original data and preparing the PC to run the code in this repository, you can use the script `train.py` to train the neural networks in the input data.
-For example, the command
+For example, when on the folder `fullconvnets`, the command

 ```bash
 $ python train.py -n 'tiramisu_3d' -t 'tiramisu-67' -w 'larson_tiramisu_3d-67.hdf5' -e 5 -b 2